jonasbn/pxy-redirect/README.md

 - `/<version>/<fragment>`

-So the first part has to be a number and the second part a string corresponding to the equivalens on the [releases.llvm.org][LLVM] website.
+So the first part has to be a number and the second part a string corresponding to the equivalent on the [releases.llvm.org][LLVM] website.

 Example: